 Risk Management Tools & Resources

-Infection Prevention and Control Strategies for Managing Reusable Medical/Dental Instruments and Devices in Ambulatory Care Settings
+Managing Reusable Instruments and Devices in Ambulatory Care

-A number of methods can help practitioners and staff members in ambulatory healthcare facilities prevent and control outbreaks of infections and other infection-related adverse events.
-One area to target as part of infection control initiatives is the appropriate and thorough decontamination of reusable medical/dental instruments and devices.
-Examples of these items include thermometers, otoscopes, stethoscopes, forceps, ultrasound equipment, blood glucose meters, blood pressure cuffs, dental handpieces, periodontal scalers, etc.
+Various methods can help practitioners and staff members in ambulatory healthcare facilities prevent and control infection-related adverse events.
+One area to target as part of IPC initiatives is the appropriate and thorough decontamination of reusable medical/dental instruments and devices.
+Examples of these items include thermometers, otoscopes, stethoscopes, forceps, ultrasound equipment, blood glucose meters, blood pressure cuffs, dental handpieces, and periodontal scalers.

 • For each reusable instrument or device, determine the level of disinfection or sterilization needed.
 The level will depend on how the item is used.2